telerik/reporting-docs/knowledge-base/displaying-telerik-report-in-net-maui-and-maui-blazor-applications.md

 ## Visual Studio Requirements
 If you develop on Windows, you will need the latest version of Visual Studio.
-You can make a new installation of Visual Studio or modify your current installation and install the .NET Multi-platform App UI development workload with its default optional installation options.
+You can make a new installation of Visual Studio or modify your current installation and install the .NET Multi-platform App UI development workload with its default installation options.
+The minimum version is 17.3.

 If you develop on Mac, then you will need Visual Studio 2022 for Mac 17.4 Preview.
 Note that .NET MAUI apps that target Windows can only be launched and debugged using Visual Studio 2022.